 At the secluded southern tip of the Maldives, the lush and luxe Shangri-La has a glorious sense of space.

 This 54-acre island of towering Banyan trees, thousands of coconut palms, three natural lagoons and one-and-a-half miles of white sandy beaches showcases a different side to the Maldives.
 Shangri-La's Villingili Resort & Spa sits in the far south of the Maldives, south of the equator.
 It even runs on its own island time so that guests can enjoy an extra hour of sunshine – a great example of the above-and-beyond Shangri-La service.

 There’s a huge sense of space for total escapism.
 Rooms and facilities are dotted around the dense jungle and on the beachfront so that it never feels crowded, and each room comes with bicycles so it’s easy to get around.
 For dining, Javvu is the all-day dining restaurant, set along the shoreline and featuring 'ocean treasure' and Maldivian-themed buffets.
-Dr Ali’s is inspired by the travels of a local Maldivian doctor, with three distinctive rooms showcasing specialities from the South China Sea, the Indian Ocean and Middle East, while Fashala focuses on local produce from the ocean and neighbouring farms.
+Dr Ali’s is inspired by the travels of a local Maldivian doctor, taking you on a culinary journey with dishes from the Arabian Gulf, Indian Ocean and South China Sea, while Fashala focuses on Mediterranean-inspired cuisine.
 Three bars include the sleek M-Lounge – the perfect beachfront venue to enjoy sundowners to the sound of chilled tunes.
 Other innovative features on the island range from the restorative CHI, The Spa, to the Maldives’ largest 9-hole golf course.